Tsenacommacah: Lifestyle

 The Powhatan lived in Tidewater Virginia.
-Their homes were called yehakins, and they were made by bending saplings and placing woven mats or bark over top of the saplings.
+Their homes, called yehakins, were constructed by bending saplings and laying woven mats or bark over top of the saplings.
 All of Virginia's natives practiced slash-and-burn agriculture, and cultivated maize.
 A village became unusable as soil productivity gradually declined and local fish and game were depleted, so they periodically moved their villages from site to site.
 Villagers cleared the fields by felling, girdling, or firing trees at the base and then using fire to reduce the slash and stumps.
 The natives also used fire to maintain extensive areas of open game habitat throughout the East, later called "barrens" by European colonists.
 The Powhatan also had rich fishing grounds.
 Bison had migrated to this area by the early 15th century.

 The Powhatan primarily used fires to heat their sleeping rooms.
 As a result, less bedding was needed, and bedding materials could be easily stored during daytime hours.
 Couples typically slept head to foot.

-Powhatan men were warriors and hunters, and would run and walk extensively through the woods in pursuit of enemies or game, while women were gardeners and gatherers and would spend hours tending crops, pounding corn into meal, gathering nuts, and performing other chores.
-The women would construct hunting camps when the men were gone for extended periods of time.
-Women were also believed to serve as barbers, decorate homes, and produce decorative clothing.
+Powhatan men were warriors and hunters, who traveled on foot through forests in pursuit of enemies or game.
+Women controlled agricultural fields and gardens.
+Women tended crops, and processed food, such as grinding cornmeal, and gathered wild plants, including nuts.
+The women also constructed hunting camps in advance of the men.
+Women were also likely barbers.
+They decorated homes and produced embellished clothing.
 The Powhatan domestic economy depended on the labor of both sexes.

 Religion

-The native Powhatan religion has been well documented.
+The original Powhatan religion was documented by Europeans.
 The Powhatans believed in two primary Gods.
 Ahone was the creator of life.
 Oke was the lesser twin god who accepted sacrifices and was prayed to for help.
 Beneath these two were many other spirits.
 The Powhatan tried to appease Oke with various offerings such as jewelry and tobacco.
 Religious leaders were advisors to tribal leaders.
 It is believed that Powhatans would make offerings and pray to the sun during sunrises.